Shooting at the 1964 Summer Olympics – Men's trap: Background

 This was the ninth appearance of the men's ISSF Olympic trap event.
-The event was held at every Summer Olympics from 1896 to 1924 (except 1904, when no shooting events were held) and from 1952 to 2016; it was open to women from 1968 to 1996.
+The event was held at every Summer Olympics from 1896 to 1924 (except 1904, when no shooting events were held) and from 1952 to 2016.
+As with most shooting events, it was nominally open to women from 1968 to 1980; the trap remained open to women through 1992.
+Very few women participated these years.
+The event returned to being men-only for 1996, though the new double trap had separate events for men and women that year.
+In 2000, a separate women's event was added and it has been contested at every Games since.
+There was also a men's team trap event held four times from 1908 to 1924.

 Eight of the top 11 (including a tie for 10th) shooters from the 1960 Games returned, including all three medalists: gold medalist Ion Dumitrescu of Romania, silver medalist Galliano Rossini of Italy, bronze medalist Sergei Kalinin of the Soviet Union, sixth-place finisher Joe Wheater of Great Britain, seventh-place finisher Adam Smelczyński of Poland, eighth-place finishers Claude Foussier of France and Karni Singh of India, and tenth-place finisher Laszlo Szapáry of Austria.
 Rossini was also a former champion (gold in 1956) and was competing in the event for the fourth time.
 Smelczyński had been the silver medalist to Rossini in 1956.
 In the two World Championships since 1960, Dumitrescu had taken a bronze (1961) and Singh had taken silver (1962).
 The 1961 World Champion, Ennio Mattarelli, joined Rossini for a formidable Italian pair.

 Israel, Pakistan, and Rhodesia each made their debut in the event.
 Great Britain made its ninth appearance, the only nation to have competed at each edition of the event to that point.